Heterogeneous Information Network-based Interest Composition with Graph Neural Network for Recommendation: Experiments

-\paragraph{Recommendation for cold-start users:} RSs usually face the challenge of cold-start and recommendation accuracy is often poor for users with less history records.
-Intuitively, the lack of records may cause RSs not able to capture users’ preferences effectively.
-HIN-based models, including our model, employs abundant auxiliary information from the HIN to alleviate this problem.
-To show the effect of HicRec on this problem, we only compare the performance for cold-start users and the results are shown in Figure \ref{cold-start}.
-It is obvious that HicRec can better address the cold-start problem comparing with the baselines on the Amazon and YELP datasets.
+{RS} usually face the challenge of cold-start and recommendation accuracy is often poor for users with fewer history records.
+Intuitively, the lack of records may cause {RS} to be unable to capture users’ preferences effectively.
+HIN-based models, including our model, employ abundant auxiliary information from the HIN to alleviate this problem.
+To show the effect of HicRec on this problem, we only compare the performance for cold-start users, and the results are shown in Figure \ref{cold-start}.
+It is obvious that HicRec can better address the cold-start problem compared with the baselines on the Amazon and YELP datasets.
 However, in the Douban dataset, our model cannot achieve the best performance for cold-start users.
-According to the statistics of datasets shown in Table \ref{dataset}, the auxiliary information in the Douban dataset is pretty sparse comparing with the Amazon and YELP datasets and we think the information extracted from these meta-paths is insufficient to capture the true preferences of these cold-start users.
+According to the dataset statistics shown in Table \ref{dataset}, the auxiliary information in the Douban dataset is sparse compared with the Amazon and YELP datasets, and we think the information extracted from these meta-paths is insufficient to capture the true preferences of these cold-start users.